Scopsula/Labyrinth/README.md

 - 300 to 500 for small monitors (laptops) and short completion times
 - 1000 to 5000 for longer completion times
 - 3000 to 10000+ is fine on desktops (1920x1080)
+- Anything up to 1000000 will generate quick enough

 autoPlayer:
 - Automatically generates and switches to the next level (increments tile by one)